document list view

 third-party file manager.

-To enter a folder, tap the folder's name.
+To enter a folder, move the selection highlight to the folder's name,

 For the Favorite Folders view

-view, you can create an alias to a folder by pressing and holding
+view, you can create an alias to a folder by first selecting the folder,

 If the folder already has an alias, use the command to edit